Geriatric Emergency Department Accreditation Program (GEDA)

 Geriatric Emergency Department Accreditation Program

-Developed by leaders in emergency medicine to ensure that our older patients receive well-coordinated, quality care at the appropriate level at every ED encounter.
+GEDA was developed by leaders in emergency medicine to ensure that our older patients receive well-coordinated, quality care at the appropriate level at every ED encounter.